Province Guide

 This program is worth exploring if your primary need is relief from property tax payments specifically.
 However, it only addresses property taxes — it does not provide cash for other expenses, debt consolidation, home renovations, or income supplementation.
 For broader equity access needs, a reverse mortgage is the more comprehensive solution.

 Many BC homeowners use both: the property tax deferment for taxes, and a reverse mortgage for other needs.
 These programs are compatible.
+Importantly, reverse mortgage proceeds are tax-free and do not affect your OAS, GIS, or CPP benefits.

 Getting Started in British Columbia